-During the 2020 and 2021 calendar years no reinspection occurred due to staffing issues related to diverted resources related to COVID.
+During the 2020, 2021 and 2022 calendar years no reinspection occurred due to staffing issues related to the inability to fill an open position.
+The responsibilities of the open position include the inspection of drainage related facilities.
 It is the engineering department's goal to reinspect 20% of the Town's drainage outlets each calendar year.
-It is hopeful during 2022 calendar year reinspections will resume.
+It is hopeful during 2023 calendar year reinspections will resume.